Reviewer2: Optimizing Review Generation Through Prompt Generation: Experiments

 \subsection{Coverage Analysis}

-Finally, we evaluate whether authors can achieve good coverage through the choice of aspect prompts.
+Finally, we evaluate whether authors can achieve good coverage through the choice of aspect prompts and the effect of different aspect prompts on generation.
 Since $M_r$ and $M_r^E$ are the only models that permit aspect prompts, we evaluate the effect of aspect prompts on coverage for these two models.
 Given papers $P$, reviews $Y$, prompts $X$, we define coverability (\textsc{Cov $\downarrow$}) for $M_r$ as:

 Here, $h_i$ represents the pairwise similarity among the reference reviews for paper $p_i$ while $g_i$ is the pairwise similarity among generated reviews based on the \textit{PGE} prompts in the dataset.
 The coverability for $M_r^E$ is defined similarly but with $e_i$ as input instead of $p_i$.
 We use BertScore to calculate the similarities.
 A high $g_i$ indicates that the generated reviews are similar despite being generated from different prompts.